 The measure was based on recommendations made by a blue-ribbon panel that was appointed by the Texas regulatory commission, Sebree said.

-The two bills follow months of growing discontent among Texas producers and royalty owners with some of the business practices of the midstream sector of the industry.
-Generally, they have lamented a lack of transparency in contracts (see Daily GPI, Nov.
-15, 2006; Nov.
-1, 2006).
+The legislative action follows months of growing discontent among Texas producers and royalty owners with some of the business practices of the midstream sector of the industry.
+Generally, they have lamented a lack of transparency in contracts.